-• Equipment Required: At a minimum, trucks, two cranes, graders, and bulldozers.
-The trucks and graders will be driven to the site and the bulldozers will be transported via trailers.

-- Timing: This will preferentially be completed in late spring or summer to take advantage of typically drier weather.
+- Equipment Required: At a minimum, trucks, two cranes, graders, and bulldozers.
+The trucks and graders will be driven to the site and the bulldozers will be transported by trailers. - Materials brought on site: Towers, nacelles, blades and hub.
+The only chemicals required for this phase are oils, gasoline, and grease used to operate construction equipment.
+Fuel handling will be conducted in compliance with the mitigation measures outlined in Section 3. - Timing: This will preferentially be completed in late spring or summer to take advantage of typically drier weather.
 If necessary, this activity can be completed in the spring or fall, depending on weather conditions.
 Total assembly time will be four to five days per turbine. - Material generated: Some packing material waste will be generated.
 The recyclable material will be separated from the non-recyclable material on-site.
 Both streams of waste will be removed by a licensed sub-contractor.
 Spent welding rods may also be generated, which will be disposed of as hazardous waste by a licensed contractor.
 Packing frames for the turbine components will be returned to the turbine vendor.

-2.8 Electrical Collector System
+Electrical Collector System